rabbitmq/rabbitmq-website/site/web-dispatch.md

 limitations under the License.
 -->

-# HTTP server plugin NOSYNTAX
+# Web dispatch plugin NOSYNTAX

-The `rabbitmq-mochiweb` plugin provides hosting for other plugins that have HTTP interfaces.
+The `rabbitmq-web-dispatch` plugin provides hosting for other plugins that have HTTP interfaces.
 It allows these interfaces to co-exist on one or more HTTP listeners.

 ## Configuration

-Plugins using `rabbitmq-mochiweb` typically take a `listener` configuration item to configure their listening HTTP port.
+Plugins using `rabbitmq-web-dispatch` typically take a `listener` configuration item to configure their listening HTTP port.
 In this page we will give examples for the `rabbitmq_management` application, but the same configuration can be applied to `rabbitmq_jsonrpc` and